- 61 reviews of West London Wine School in London

 This well-structured and in-depth Level 3 certificate is a course designed for anyone wishing to gain comprehensive knowledge of wines and build upon the knowledge gained at Intermediate level.
 You will acquire a thorough understanding of the factors influencing the style, quality and price of wines from key wine producing regions of the world.
 You will also develop analytical tasting skills using the systematic approach to tasting as tasting will be part of the examinations.
 This qualification has full accreditation from the UK Government’s Qualifications & Curriculum Authority as a Level 3 Vocational Qualification and provides the knowledge required for those wishing to progress on to the Diploma Level 4.

 If you are an employer wishing to train your staff this course will equip them with knowledge and understanding of a wide range of products.
 This course is suitable for someone in a supervisory level position in wine sales and service.

-- There are 6 sessions (held every 2 weeks) including an exam session, spread out over 3 months.
-This enables you to learn this very challenging syllabus (many students have transferred in the past from the shorter format to this longer format).
-NOTE: the final exam day is 11am - 3pm.
+- There are 13 sessions (every week, except one week off for Easter Monday) and an exam session, spread out over 3 1/2 months.
+This enables you to learn this very challenging syllabus over a longer time period (many students have transferred in the past from the shorter format to this longer format).
+The final exam day is 7pm - 10pm.

 COURSE LEARNING OUTCOMES: